Justice Site | Case Name: R v Michael John Stone

 Trial Summary and Appeals

-Michael Stone said he was "fitted up by other prisoners", but experienced police officers and legal counsel (who should have known better) must accept responsibility for the consequences of turning a blind eye to newspaper articles published on the day of the alleged confession and for not showing those newspapers to the jury in two trials.
+Michael Stone said he was "fitted up by other prisoners", but the CPS also played their part by turning a blind eye to newspaper articles published on the day of the alleged confession and the glaringly obvious repetiton of details that the "confession" contains.

-Ms Anne Rafferty QC (now Mrs Justice Rafferty) told the jury that Mark Jennings, a convicted murderer, felt moved to testify against Stone because "his conscience had troubled him."
+Ms Anne Rafferty QC (now Mrs Justice Rafferty) naively told the jury that a convicted murderer Mark Jennings felt moved to testify against Stone because "his conscience had troubled him."
 It was "not because of a £5,000 reward" promised him by the Sun newspaper, with a further £10,000 to be paid if Stone was convicted.
-The learned QC added that "Stone was in the mood for killing.
+The learned QC added, as if to emphasise Stone's guilt, that "Stone was in the mood for killing.
 He is a tourniquet-using, E-fit resembling man with local knowledge of the area."

-Mr Nigel Sweeney QC (now Mr Justice Sweeney) told the Court of Appeal that Damien Daley - the 'hard man' of Canterbury Prison - "had been so upset by the horrific details he heard in the confession that he needed medical help" and was prescribed sleeping pills by a psychiatric nurse for a week after hearing Stone confess.
+Mr Nigel Sweeney QC (now Mr Justice Sweeney) told the Court of Appeal, equally naively, that Damien Daley - the 'hard man' of Canterbury Prison - "had been so upset by the horrific details he heard in the confession that he needed medical help" and was prescribed sleeping pills by a psychiatric nurse for a week after hearing Stone confess.

-Barry Thompson was one of the early prisoners who claimed Stone had confessed.
+Barry Thompson was one of the prisoners in the first trial who claimed Stone had confessed.
 He retracted his evidence post-trial and said: "None of what I said was true.
 They've put a man away for life for nothing, while the man who did it is still at large."

 Levi Bellfield